SabeinW/osticket-prereqs/README.md

 <img src="https://i.imgur.com/nnRy2hK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once we deploy our vm we log into it using windows remote desktop connection.
-Which is RDP (Remote Desktop Protocol), a Microsoft protocol that allows you to remotely access another computer as if you were sitting right Infront of it.
+Once we deploy our VM we log into it using Windows remote desktop connection.
+Which is RDP (Remote Desktop Protocol), a Microsoft protocol that allows you to remotely access another computer as if you were sitting right in front of it.
 </p>
 <br />